sepsoleimanian/SQLand/01 Beginner SQL Topics/01 Basic SQL Syntax.md

 ```

 ### Why It’s Used in Data Analysis
-- **Extract specific data**: Analysts use `SELECT` to pull relevant columns (e.g., sales, customer names) for reports or analysis.
+- Analysts use `SELECT` to pull relevant columns (e.g., sales, customer names) for reports or analysis.
-- **Focus on key metrics**: Instead of retrieving entire tables, you select only the data needed, improving efficiency.
+- Instead of retrieving entire tables, you select only the data needed, improving efficiency.
-- **Foundation for complex queries**: `SELECT` is the starting point for aggregations, joins, and filtering.
+- `SELECT` is the starting point for aggregations, joins, and filtering.

 ### Real-Life Example
 Imagine you’re analyzing a retail database to create a sales report.
 You need only the product names and prices from a `products` table.